yoctopuce/yoctolib_delphi/README.md

 * Sources/dll/

-		Low-level library as DLL (C source code with makefile to build the DLL is available in the C++ library)
+		Low-level library as DLL and .so files (C source code with makefile to build them is available in the C++ library)

 * FILES.txt